sebischair/mxl-angular/README.md

         $scope.autoCompletionHints = response.data;
     });
 ```
+The auto-completion can be triggered by either typing a dot (".") or pressing ctrl-space.

 Note: Providing the id of a specific workspace ensures the inclusion of workspace-specific identifiers into the list of additional hints, e.g., types and their attributes.

 ### MxL Validation ###